GilAzani/TrackIt-IOS/README.md

 Open your project in Xcode.
 Go to File > Add Packages

-Search for and add all of the required packages - AlamofireImage, Firebase.
+Search for and add all of the required packages - Alamofire, AlamofireImage, Firebase.

 Follow the prompts to integrate the packages into your project.